 COUNTER-REVOLUTIONARY TRANSLATIONS

-8vo, pp. 302, [2], with printed errata slip at the end; title-page printed in red and black; old library stamps and shelfmarks (cancelled) to title-page and a few internal leaves, else a good copy in the original pale cloth, blocked in red and yellow, trace of label removed from head.
+8vo, pp. 302, [2], printed errata slip tipped in at the end; printed in red and black; old library stamps and shelfmarks (cancelled) to title-page and a few internal leaves, else a good copy in the original pale cloth, blocked in red and yellow, trace of labels removed from upper inner corner of front board and from front pastedown.

 £1750